Defacto2/database-ps/README.md

-# Defacto2 PostgreSQL database
+# Defacto2 SQL database

 This repository contains a [Docker container](https://www.docker.com/) to create and import the Defacto2 database.
 The database is a collection of tens of thousands of records that document the history of the PC scene.
 The data is used to power the [Defacto2.net](https://defacto2.net) website.

 > [!IMPORTANT]
-> The source MySQL database used in this migration was finalized and retired in September 2024.
+> The [preserved](https://github.com/Defacto2/database-ps/blob/main/sql/create-defacto2.sql) MySQL database used in this migration was finalized and retired in September 2024.
 > After importing there should be a total of 49,083 records in the "files" table.

 ### Table of contents